sireum/v2-website/website-amandroid/src/main/docs/source/devguide.rst

 How to Design a Plugin
 ========================

-It is easy to develop a new plugin tool on top of Amandroid provided your new analysis is related with data flow.
+It is easy to develop a new plugin tool on top of Amandroid provided your new analysis is based on data flow.
-Basically, you can use ``AmandroidSocket`` (available in package ``org.sireum.amandroid.security``) or invoke the Amandroid APIs to have the building blocks ready for you.
+Basically, either you can use ``AmandroidSocket`` wrapper (available in package ``org.sireum.amandroid.security``) or you can directly invoke the Amandroid APIs to have the building blocks ready for you.
 The new plugin only needs to use these building blocks in implementing your special analysis logic.

 We hope that in most cases accessing ``AmandroidSocket`` should be enough for completing the design of your plugin.